fernandezfermin/fernandezfermin/README.md

 I’m a backend developer with 3+ years of experience.
 I have experience in designing and implementing web applications and services.

-Some of my interests are: NodeJS Backend development, Javascript (ES6+), RESTful APIs, Microservices, UI/UX Design.
+Some of my interests are: NodeJS Backend development, Javascript (ES6+), RESTful APIs, Microservices, UI Design.

 Keen to learn new technologies.
 I want to make things that make a difference.